Accueil » Tips » 5 natural remedies to relieve a sluggish bowel

 An editorial team specializing in nutrition.
 Authors of the book Beneficial Foods (Mango Editions) and the podcast Food Revolutions.

-Its balance remains fragile and intestinal disorders are common: they affect nearly 50% of French people according to a study by IFOP
+Its balance remains precarious and intestinal disorders are common: they affect nearly 50% of French people according to a study by Ifop

-When intestinal transit slows and the muscles of the intestine become less active, it’s called a sluggish bowel.
+When intestinal transit slows and the intestinal muscles become less active, it is called a sluggish intestine.

 1. Stay hydrated throughout the day

-Hydration comes from drinking water but also from water-rich fruits and vegetables
+Hydration involves drinking water but also consuming water-rich fruits and vegetables

-Consuming at least 1.5 L of water per day, or even 2 L during hot weather or physical activity, is an essential health practice to maintain fluid balance and keep organs functioning properly.
+Consuming at least 1.5 L of water per day, or even 2 L in cases of high heat or physical activity, is essential for maintaining fluid balance and ensuring organs function properly.

-To make things easier, I recommend eating water-rich fruits and vegetables (cucumber, tomato, melon …), and drinking herbal teas.
-Certain plants can also improve digestive functions such as aloe vera, peppermint, ginger or fennel.
+To make things easier for you, I recommend eating fruits and vegetables high in water (cucumber, tomato, melon …), and drinking herbal teas.
+Certain plants can also improve digestive functions like aloe vera, peppermint, ginger or fennel.

 Fiber helps stimulate intestinal contractions